Guide

 3.5.6 If an individual is unable to provide sufficient documentary evidence of time spent abroad, employers will need to consider what additional assurances may be gained at interview, or through evidence of other relevant training and experience in the UK.
 Where the necessary checks cannot be undertaken, or sufficient assurances are not available, it may not be possible to employ the individual.
 Employers will need to have policies in place to manage any withdrawal of an offer of employment.

-3.5.7 Employers are advised to allow extra time in their recruitment process when requesting references from overseas as they will need to be translated.
+3.5.7 Employers are advised to allow extra time in their recruitment process when requesting references from overseas as they may need to be translated.

 3.6 Armed forces references